 Step 8: Click the arrow next to the Files of Type box at the bottom of that dialog box, and then click All Files.

 Step 9: Navigate to the folder where the TMP file is located.
 Now click TMP file, and then click the Open button.

 Repair PowerPoint File #4

-If the above tricks do not help you, you may try a different way or a different program to open the PowerPoint presentation.
+If the above tricks don’t work, you should try a different way or a different program to open the corrupt PowerPoint file.

-Different program: Try to open the corrupt presentation file in a different program.
-You can try to open it in MS Word.
+Also, you can try to open the corrupt PowerPoint file in a different program like Microsoft Word.
 If you can successfully open the file, you can recover at least the text part of the file.
-Other than MS Word, you can also try to open the file in OpenOffice Impress.
-OpenOffice Impress supports PowerPoint presentation files and can open them with ease.
+Other than Word program, you can try to open the corrupt PowerPoint file in OpenOffice Impress.
+It supports PowerPoint presentation file formats and can open them with ease.

-Microsoft users can also read this post Few Easy Tips & Tricks to Repair Excel File Manually
+Microsoft Office users may find this useful Few Easy Tips & Tricks to Repair Excel File Manually